codein-ca/friendly/README.md

 A react project.
 Monorepo with Lerna.
 BE with Node.

 ## TODO
-- Switch to latest React
+- Enable Storybook components to be sourced to a main micro-app
 - Get started with TDD in mind

 ## Main modules as I see it now